Assimilation (phonology)

-Assimilation can be synchronic, an active process in a language at a given point in time, or diachronic, a historical sound change—for instance, "cupboard," historically a compound of "cup" (/kʌp/) and "board" (/bOrd/), is now pronounced /ˈkʌb@rd/, with the original /ˈkʌpbɔrd/ almost never used.
+Assimilation can be synchronic, an active process in a language at a given point in time, or diachronic, a historical sound change – for instance, cupboard, historically a compound of cup (/kʌp/) and board (/bOrd/), is now pronounced /ˈkʌb@rd/, with the original /ˈkʌpbɔrd/ almost never used.
 (Note: This is the case even in slow, highly-articulated speech; excepting some unlearned speakers, as well as Philippine English and similar dialects that pronounce it ~/ˈkʌpbɔrd/.)

-A related process, coarticulation, includes changes like vowels nasalizing (taking on a nasal sound) before nasal consonants (//n, m, ŋ//) due to premature soft palate (velum) lowering, or //b// labializing (lips rounding) as in "boot" (/[bʷuːt̚]/) or "ball" /[bʷɔːɫ]/ in some accents.
+A related process, coarticulation, includes changes like vowels nasalizing (taking on a nasal sound) before nasal consonants (//n, m, ŋ//) due to premature soft palate (velum) lowering, or //b// labializing (lips rounding) as in boot (/[bʷuːt̚]/) or ball /[bʷɔːɫ]/ in some accents.
 This article describes both processes under the term assimilation.

 Concept

 The physiological or psychological mechanisms of coarticulation are unknown, and coarticulation is often loosely referred to as a segment being "triggered" by an assimilatory change in another segment.
 In assimilation, the phonological patterning of the language, discourse styles and accent are some of the factors contributing to changes observed.

-There are four configurations found in assimilations: